20gaLois17/conway-gol/README.md

 click on the grid to change the starting configuration

-run simulation by pressing the 'space bar'
+run/pause simulation by pressing the 'space bar'